Q & A For Liposuction Clients

 I bloat/swell up more than normal.
 What could be causing my bloating/swelling?

 After liposuction surgery your physiology of the body is never the same.
 It may take 3 to 6 months or more for the inflammation to subside after your surgery.
 The food and drink you are ingesting might be causing your bloat/swelling.
 You'll notice swelling after eating things that are high in sodium or sugar.
 This is an inflammatory response.
 Check the content of sugar and sodium of the food and drinks you consume.
-Changing your diet to a low sodium and low sugar diet will assist with this dilemma.
+Changing your diet to a low sodium and low sugar diet may assist with this dilemma.

 *If you are prone to urinary tract infections (UTI) this also could be the case for your abdominal swelling as well.